 - Professional writing

-Students who participate in a University of California Education Abroad Program (EAP) may use up to three upper-division courses from EAP toward the literature major, or up to two upper-division courses toward the literature minor.
+Students who participate in a University of California Education Abroad Program (EAP) may use a maximum of three upper-division courses from EAP toward the literature major, or a maximum of two upper-division courses toward the literature minor.
 Education Abroad Programs are available in over 43 countries throughout the world.
-Please see studyabroad.ucsc.edu/ for more information about the UCSC Education Abroad Program.

 The Dickens Project at UCSC, founded in 1981, focuses on the study of the novels of Charles Dickens and other Victorian-era writers.
 During the Project's annual summer conference, The Dickens Universe, undergraduates study with Dickens scholars from around the world in a series of events that includes discussion seminars, lectures, movie screenings, and even a Victorian dance!